AxelDevisse/ohmyfood/README.md

-# Welcome to my CV 👋
+# Welcome to Ohmyfood Paris! 👋
+This work is from my computer science school 🏫 https://openclassrooms.com Any feedbacks are appreciated

 ### 🏠 [Homepage](https://github.com/AxelDevisse/ohmyfood)